nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 A build is a pure function.
 Its inputs are named by hash, completely and exhaustively; the Nix model, Guix included, is the only *exhaustive* dependency manager there is.
-(Spack hashes the build spec but will happily bless a host compiler it never built; nothing outside a Nix closure exists at all.)
+(Spack comes close but will happily bless a host compiler it never built; nothing outside a Nix closure exists at all.)
 Its output is therefore trustworthy in a way no `apt install` can ever be.
 The sandbox enforces the purity; the hashes make the closure unforgeable; composition of verified pieces yields a verified whole.

-This bundle of properties deserves a name, because the rest of the argument leans on it: **hermetic, transactional composition**, HTC from here on. *Hermetic*: the build sees nothing but its declared closure, and the kernel enforces it. *Transactional*: a closure is a value, so change is never mutation; you produce a new verified whole and switch to it atomically, the old root intact beside the new, which is everything people actually mean when they praise Nix's upgrades and rollbacks.
-*Composition*: the whole is assembled from verified parts, and the assembly is itself the object.
+The same invariant, read operationally, gives the name the rest of this argument leans on: **hermetic, transactional composition**, HTC from here on. *Hermetic*: the build sees nothing but its declared closure, and the kernel enforces it. *Transactional*: a closure is a value, so change is never mutation; you produce a new verified whole and switch to it atomically, the old root intact beside the new, which is everything people actually mean when they praise Nix's upgrades and rollbacks. *Composition*: the whole is assembled from verified parts, and the assembly is itself the object.
 Every Nix pitch you have ever heard, reproducibility, rollback, the end of dependency hell, is one of these three properties wearing a store-shaped costume.

-*That* is the treasure.
+*That* is the treasure, under either name.
 And notice: nothing in any of it mentions `/nix/store`.
 The hermeticity was always the sandbox's doing, deny-by-default, only declared inputs visible.
 The store path contributed *binding*, not isolation.
 Which raises the question I kept circling: what if the sandbox showed the build a plain, boring, Filesystem Hierarchy